duneanalytics/docs/docs/resources/sample-queries.md

 SUM(SUM(amount)) OVER (PARTITION BY address ORDER BY date) as daily_cumulative_balance
 ```

-This windows function will sum up all the amount(`token transfer amount`) cumulatively, to get the token balance of each address on that particular day, which you have to aggregate them by date and address (`GROUP BY date,address`)
+This windows function will sum up all the amount(`token transfer amount`) cumulatively, to get the token balance of each address on that particular day, which we have to aggregate them by date and address (`GROUP BY date,address`)

 ```
 setLeadData as (